byronwhitlock-google/health-check-proxy/README.md

 ## Getting Started

-Make sure you have access to a cloud storage bucket, cloud functions and stackdriver alerting and monitoring.

-### Installing

 ### Create Cloud Function.
  - Clone this repository
  - Run the following commands change URL to the url you wish to check.